Rhys Baker teaches science at Arthur Mellows Village College in Peterborough, UK.

 How can four letters make something as complicated as a human body?
-Let us take a trip back to my favourite childhood toy—Lego.
+Let us take a trip back to my favorite childhood toy—Lego.

-Give a child 80 pieces of one colour and ask them to build a tower.
-No matter how they try, they can only make one possible combination of colours.
+Give a child 80 pieces of one color and ask them to build a tower.
+No matter how they try, they can only make one possible combination of colors.

-Now give a child a box of Lego with 20 lots of 4 different colours and ask them to make a tower.
-The size is still the same, but the combination and order of colours is different each time they build.
+Now give a child a box of Lego with 20 lots of 4 different colors and ask them to make a tower.
+The size is still the same, but the combination and order of colors are different each time they build.
 The possibilities are endless...well not quite, but still quite large.

 I hope this has shown you that the basics of DNA are simple and straightforward.
 Whenever you are trying to convey complex ideas to young children, analogies are your friend.
 Just make sure they know what the analogy means, and they are not just saying "DNA is like Lego" or "cells are like buses."